AuinStudios/UnityProject/README.md

 ## (12/5/2021)
 ### (Improved the player movement system  and did some bug fixes  and added a size change mode  pause menu is broken tho and dieing is broken as well so torromow ill fix that)

+## (13/5/2021)
+### (fixed alot of bugs today removed the size change transformation because it doesnt fit the game  and improved the player movmement just a tiny bit more)